niveksoft/lease-gen/lease-template.md

 4.1 **Monthly Rent**: Tenant agrees to pay monthly rent of **${RENT_AMOUNT}** payable in advance on the **${COMMENCEMENT_DAY}** day of each month.

 4.2 **Payment Methods**: Rent shall be paid by e-transfer or by other mutually agreed electronic transfer method.
-Cash payments are discouraged for security reasons.

 4.3 **First Payment**: The first month's rent in the amount of **${RENT_AMOUNT}** is due upon move-in.